neyhartj/sequence_handling/README.md

 `sequence_handling` is a series of scripts to automate and speed up DNA sequence aligning and quality control through the use of our workflow outlined here.
 This repository contains two kinds of scripts: *Shell Scripts* and *Batch Submission Scripts*.

-The former group is designed to be run directly from the command line and should be run before using the *Batch Submission Scripts*.
-These serve as partial dependency installers and a way to generate a list for batch submission.
+The former group is designed to be run directly from the command line.
+These serve as partial dependency installers, a way to generate a list for batch submission, and QSub starters.
+Running any of these scripts without any arguments generates a usage message for more details.

 The latter group is designed to run the workflow in batch and in parallel.
 They use a list of sequences, with full sequence paths, as their input and utilize [_GNU Parallel_](http://www.gnu.org/software/parallel/) to speed up the process.
 These are the scripts that will find the depth count of the reads, trim off adapter sequences, map the reads back to a reference genome, and run quality control checks along the way.

-> **NOTE:** the latter group of scripts are designed to use the Portable Batch System and run on the Minnesota Supercomputing Institute.
+> **NOTE:** the latter group of scripts and `read_mapping_start.sh` are designed to use the Portable Batch System and run on the [Minnesota Supercomputing Institute](https://www.msi.umn.edu) (MSI).
 Modifications will need to be made if not using these systems.

 ### Why use list-based batch submission?